 Fluffy, light breakfast muffins made with whole wheat and almond flours, and sweetened with whole cane sugar, with a strawberry “surprise” inside!

 Casey and I eat a lot of muffins around our house.
-When it comes to breakfast, we prefer something a little more satisfying than fruit or a smoothie, but less hearty than some other traditional breakfast foods.
-I in particular don’t care for heavy or savory meals in the morning, so dishes like pancakes, eggs, or breakfast burritos and such just don’t appeal to me.
-(I do enjoy those things, just not for breakfast!)
-When we eat something like that, it’s usually for dinner instead.
+We both prefer something a little lighter than some other traditional breakfast foods in the mornings.
+I in particular don’t care for heavy or savory meals first thing in the morning, so dishes like pancakes, eggs, or breakfast burritos and such just don’t appeal to me unless I’m eating them for dinner instead.

 Convenience is also a necessity, as I’m not particularly crazy about the idea of cooking breakfast early in the morning.
 I’m an early riser, but not really an early cook/baker.
 My brain doesn’t work too well that early in the morning and I’m liable to leave out the flour or something.
 I’ve found that having healthier breakfast muffins on hand is one good solution, so I’m constantly coming up with more muffin recipes.